 Microsoft, Intel, British Heart Foundation, SciFy Channel, Marshalls, Anglian Water, Visa, American Express, Seaworld, ING, Glaxo, Peugeot, Shell, Hyundai, Alpari, Travelodge, Monarch Airlines, Muller Yoghurts, Roche, British Heart Foundation, Water Aid, Red Cross, Autotrader, Liverpool FC, Ebbokers, Rockwool, Unilever, Ikea, First Circle, The Conservative Party, The Money Shop, Nectar Card, Honda, DK Publishing and Lucasfilm, Loch Fyne, Jaguar Land Rover and many many more.

-Other brands who have used 3d Street Art in their marketing campaigns include Reebok, Cadillac, Costa Coffee, Lego,
+Other brands that have used 3d Street Art in their marketing campaigns include Reebok, Cadillac, Costa Coffee, Lego,

 6. Is 3d Street Art Legal?